mmstogsdill/mmstogsdill.github.io/source/_posts/2022_Reading-Recap.md

 date: 2023-01-01 00:00:00
 ---

-In 2022 I set out to reach my goal of reading 10 books before the end of the year.
-Although I fell a bit short of that goal I still had some great reads.
+In 2022, I embarked on a mission to read 10 books before the year's end.
+Although I fell slightly short of the target, my reading journey was still filled with captivating and inspirational reads.

 ## What I read in 2022